-In the decade after the 1986 supervision requirement took effect, advances in the safety of anesthesia prompted the federal government to reconsider whether physician supervision of CRNAs should be a requirement for Medicare reimbursement.
+In the years after the 1986 supervision requirement took effect, advances in the safety of anesthesia prompted the federal government to reconsider whether physician supervision of CRNAs should be a requirement for Medicare reimbursement.
 In 1997, the federal government proposed repealing the physician supervision requirement entirely from the Medicare Program.
 See 62 Fed.
 Reg.
 66,726, 66,740 (Dec.
 19, 1997) (proposed rule).
-Based on comments submitted in response to the proposed rule, the Centers for Medicare and Medicaid Services ("CMS") recognized that some States may have written their laws based on the assumption that Medicare would continue to require supervision of CRNAs.
+Based on comments submitted in response to the proposed rule, CMS recognized that some states may have written their laws based on the assumption that Medicare would continue to require supervision of CRNAs.
 66 Fed.
 Reg.
 56,762, 56,762 (Nov.
 13, 2001) (final rule).
-4 Changing course to
+Changing course to eliminate the federal requirement could therefore "change supervision practices in [those] States without allowing [the] States to consider their individual situations."
+Id.
+CMS was concerned that if there had there been no Medicare supervision requirement, "States might have promulgated different laws or different monitoring practices."
+Id.